|Early Spring Date:||March 9|

-Pine Warblers often pass through Monticello Park during the spring.
+Spring: Pine Warblers often pass through Monticello Park in small numbers; in many years, 5 or fewer are counted.
+The best time to look for them is during the first two weeks of April.
 They mostly winter in the southern United States, and they are one of earliest returning migrant warblers.
 They breed in the Washington metro area, and they are one of the few warbler species who sometimes overwinters here.
-They do not breed at Monticello.
-Since 2005, there have been seven springs at Monticello featuring five or fewer sightings.
-The best chance to see one at Monticello is during the first two weeks of April.
 One of the closest places to see nesting Pine Warblers is Episcopal High School on Braddock Road in Alexandria.

 Where to See Them in the Park